artefactual/atom-docs/user-manual/import-export/csv-import.rst

 ..
 WARNING::

-   Note that setting both the *parentId* and *qubitParentSlug* in a single row will create an error during import.
-Only one type of parent specification should be used for a single imported information object.
+   Note that if you set both the *parentId* and *qubitParentSlug* in a single row, the import will default to using the *qubitParentSlug*.
+In general, only one type of parent specification should be used for each imported information object (i.e. each row in your CSV).

 You **can** use a mix of *legacyId/parentId* and *qubitParentSlug* in the same CSV, just not in the same row.
 So, for example, if you wanted to import